viscosho/counter/README.md

 - using prettier and stylinter and eslint
 - implementing as much accessibility as I know
 - created a custom hook for the fetch to save the data result in its own state
+- don't think its necessary to use css in js because bootstrap components are already styled.
+- Not using Redux or Axios or any third party library yet